-Over the past two years, chronic conditions, and comorbidities such as obesity have been a major risk factor for not only contracting COVID-19, but also associated with disease severity and death.
-More than half of adults in the United States have one chronic condition with more than 20 percent having multiple chronic conditions.
-Disparities have been evident in race and income level placing Hispanic populations and Black populations living in poverty more at risk of mortality and living with chronic conditions affecting their quality of life.
+Over the past two years, chronic conditions and comorbidities such as obesity have been a major risk factor for not only contracting COVID-19 but are also associated with disease severity and death.
+More than half of adults in the U.S. have one chronic condition and more than 20 percent have multiple chronic conditions.
+Disparities have been evident in race and income level, placing Hispanic populations and Black populations living in poverty more at risk of mortality and living with chronic conditions affecting their quality of life.

-Most evidence points to starting interventions early in childhood to address obesity from a nutritional standpoint as well as a physical activity and behavioral standpoint.
+Most evidence points to the need for early childhood intervention to address obesity from nutritional, physical activity, and behavioral standpoints.
 Without a three-prong approach, previous interventions have had limitations.
 Therefore, it is essential to start early during childhood to educate and prevent disease.
-Primary prevention with a focus on obesity is needed in our border counties that have a higher diabetes burden and obesity compared to the rest of Texas and the U.S.
+Primary prevention with a focus on obesity is needed in border counties that have a higher diabetes burden and obesity rates compared to the rest of Texas and the U.S.